arazabishov/pvec-rs/README.md

 cargo bench --features=arc,rayon-iter
 ```

-To avoid running benchmarks for hours pass the `--sample-size=10` option to reduce the sample count.
+The report can be found at `target/criterion/report/index.html`.
+To avoid running benchmarks for hours, pass the `--sample-size=10` option to reduce the sample count.

 ### Memory